BD Wong

 Bradley Darryl Wong (born October 24, 1960) is an American actor.
 Wong won a Tony Award for his performance as Song Liling in M. Butterfly, becoming the only actor in Broadway history to receive the Tony Award, Drama Desk Award, Outer Critics Circle Award, Clarence Derwent Award, and Theatre World Award for the same role.
-He was nominated for a Critic's Choice Television Award for his role as Whiterose in Mr. Robot, for which he also earned an Emmy nomination for Outstanding Guest Actor in a Drama Series.
+For his role as Whiterose in the television series Mr. Robot, he was nominated for both a Critic's Choice Television Award and an Emmy for Outstanding Guest Actor in a Drama Series.

 Wong is known for such roles as Howard Weinstein in the film Father of the Bride, Dr. George Huang on Law & Order: Special Victims Unit, Father Ray Mukada on Oz, Dr. John Lee on Awake, Dr. Henry Wu in the Jurassic Park franchise, Hugo Strange in Gotham, and Ngapoi Ngawang Jigme in the film Seven Years in Tibet.
 Wong is the host of the HLN medical documentary series Something's Killing Me with BD Wong.
 He has also done extensive voiceover work and stage acting.
-Wong voiced Captain Li Shang from the Disney animated film Mulan as well as its 2004 direct-to-video sequel, Mulan II, and the 2005 video game Kingdom Hearts II.
+Wong voiced Captain Li Shang in the Disney animated film Mulan as well as its 2004 direct-to-video sequel, Mulan II, and the 2005 video game Kingdom Hearts II.

-Early life and education
+Early life, family and education

-Wong was born and raised in San Francisco, to Roberta Christine Wong (née Leong), a telephone-company supervisor, and William D. Wong, a postal worker.
-He has one older brother and one younger brother.
+Bradley Darryl Wong was born on October 24, 1960, and raised in San Francisco, California, to Roberta Christine Wong (née Leong), a telephone company supervisor, and William D. Wong, a postal worker.
+He has an older brother and a younger brother.
 He is of Chinese descent, with family from Hong Kong.

-Wong attended Lincoln High School, where he discovered his love of acting and starred as the lead in numerous school plays, before attending San Francisco State University.
-He received an honorary doctorate from San Francisco State University on May 27, 2022.
+Wong attended Lincoln High School, where he discovered his love of acting and starred as the lead in numerous school plays.
+He attended San Francisco State University in the 1970s, where he was the only Asian American in the theater department, and there were no roles for him.